johnkangcurd/harvestclient/README.md

 # HarvestClient 2.0

 This is a fork from dmmikkel's harvest client.
-In contrast this uses the Harvest JSON api vs XML and also won't run into issues with empty datasets being returned from your queries to harvest.
+In contrast this uses the Harvest JSON api (using Jax RS and Jackson/Jersey now) vs XML and also won't run into issues with empty datasets being returned from your queries to harvest.
+It also does away with the  xxxCollection types that wrapped lists.
+Now, you just deal with Java collections!

 HarvestClient is an easy to use wrapper for the Harvest API.